min2ha/ukwa-site/content/target/68431/index.en.md

   "subject": "Religion/Theology"
 }

-# Aberuthven and Dunning Parish Church of Scotland

 Site of a Church of Scotland parish church for the parishes of Aberuthven and Dunning, Perth & Kinross